"The novelty is the sensitivity of the artist." - Azorin

 Spain is one of the most popular holidays destinations for Britons!
 Sun, sea, tapas but also flamenco: that's what you can expect in the land of the sun.

-However, without even leaving the UK, you can now discover Spanish culture with Spanish dance classes.
+However, without even leaving the UK, you can now discover Spanish culture with Spanish dance classes near me.
 All you have to do of course to find the dance style that suits you!

 Here's an overview of this muy caliente dance!